geurto/dev/README.md

 This should allow you to run `home-manager` commands.

 Now, to enable the configuration in *home.nix*, run `home-manager switch --file home.nix` while in this repository's root directory.
 If you already have a `~/.zshrc` or `~/.config/tmux/tmux.conf`, you will get asked to rename these.

+## Dotfiles
+The `dotfiles` directory holds .envrc files to be used when developing specific applications.
+Currently, only a ROS2 environment is supported.
+To use this, put `flake.nix` and `.envrc` in your ROS2 workspace.